 A meaningful work environment as displayed in the image below can do wonders in attracting the best hospitality talent and then retaining them for a longer duration.

 Addressing the Employee Turnover issue through compassionate leadership is the key to reducing turnover.

 Retaining the best hospitality talent requires more than the traditional set of human resource practices.

 All the human resource personnel would agree that the worst thing is to lose a great employee after all the hard work of sourcing, hiring and training them.

 Building a rapport and a meaningful work environment is this even more important in this knowledge and technology era.

 It is thus extremely important to retain the best hospitality talent.
-It helps in saving costs and reduces the pressure of the human resource team.
+It helps in saving costs and reduces the pressure on the human resource team.
 Plus, it leads to a happier and more productive workplace.
-Hope these tips would be handy to all human resource professionals of the hospitality industry in retaining their best people.
+Hope these tips will be handy to all human resource professionals in the hospitality industry in retaining their best people.